-4.1 What is Industrial Engineering?
+4.1 What is Operations Management?

-Modern Industrial Engineering is concerned with integrating resources and processes into cohesive strategies, structures, and systems for the effective and efficient production of quality goods and services in any undertaking.
+Operations Management deals with the integration of resources and processes into cohesive strategies, structures, and systems for the effective and efficient production of quality goods and services in an organisation.

-Industrial Engineering draws upon specialised knowledge and skills in the mathematical, physical, behavioural, economic and management sciences and discusses engineering analysis and design principles and methods to find optimal and practical solutions.
-They contribute to the success and prosperity of an industrial undertaking, thereby making a fundamental contribution to creating wealth.
+Operations Management integrate all concepts and skills that includes quality, planning, scheduling, productivity, physical behavioural, economic and management sciences, and fusses with the principles and methods of engineering analysis and design, to find optimal and practical solutions.
+They contribute to the success and prosperity of an organisation by making a fundamental contribution to the creation of wealth and smooth functioning of an organisation.

-4.2 What do Industrial Engineers do?
+4.2 What do Operations Managers do?

-There are several things industrial engineers do in their work which include making processes more efficient, making products easier to manufacture, being consistent in their quality, and increasing productivity.
-An Industrial engineer specialises in designing new systems and improving current systems for the optimal use of resources (including labour) for the financial benefit of any organisation.
+There are several things' operations managers do, which include making processes more efficient, making products more easily manufactured and consistent in their quality, increase productivity and to atchieve overall optimal performance of an enterprise.
+An operations manager oversees the smooth running of all organisational systems and assist in designing new systems and improving current systems for the optimal use of resources (including labour) to the financial benefit of any organization.

-The industrial engineer must ensure that the project's design elements are compatible and that the capital, plant, labour, and raw material are optimally employed.
-Consequently, the project is feasible and economically viable.
+He also ensures that the design elements of the project are compatible and that the capital, plant, labour, and raw material are optimally employed so that, consequently the project is feasible and economically viable.

-You, as an industrial engineer, will, therefore, coordinate a variety of disciplines, and your work and experience will extend across the entire spectrum of the enterprise's activities.
+As an operations manager you will therefore coordinate a variety of disciplines and your work and experience will extend across the entire spectrum of the enterprise's activities.

-As an industrial engineer, you will be expected to specialise in investigating, improving, designing, and implementing integrated systems comprising capital, plant, labour, and raw materials.
-Your objective will be to establish optimum utilisation of all the production factors.
-You will utilise the principles and techniques of engineering, industrial economics, and management to design the systems to obtain the desired physical and economic results.
+Operations managers are expected to specialise in the investigation, improvement, design, and implementation of integrated systems comprising capital, plant, labour, and raw materials.
+Your objective will be to establish optimum utilisation of all the production factors, and you will utilise the principles and technique of operations in engineering, industrial economics, and management to design the systems to obtain the desired physical and economic results.